thatmartinlau/FoodSaver/Progress Reports/Elisabeth_Le_Lesle.md

 for that, i need my “LIKE” button to open the popup, but also the Personal Cookbook button to open the popup. furthermore, for the liked recipes to show on the popup, I need to write an attribute in the User class that saves the recipe names (?)

+Session 10:
+with sixtine, helped with the functions like_recipe and unlike_recipe, which I’m going to use to add or take recipes from the Personal Cookbook.
+The liked_recipes is a vector in the user.h file used to store the recipes in question in the user’s file, in order to individualize the liked recipes